2008 Italian government crisis: Aftermath

 Franco Marini, the Senate president, was tasked to form a caretaker government.
 He did not succeed and an early general election was called.

 On 30 January 2008, Napolitano asked Franco Marini to attempt to form a caretaker government, with the goal of avoiding a snap election until a new electoral system could have been in place.
 The electoral system that was in place at the time, the Porcellum, had drawn criticism both from the outgoing government and from the opposition, as well as from the general population.
 A common source of criticism was the fact voters could not pick individual candidates, and were instead forced to choose between slates prepared by parties.
 Some also felt that the presence of a majority bonus, to be awarded nationally for the Chamber of Deputies, and in each region for the Senate of the Republic, distorted the results of the election and created the risk of a Chamber of Deputies and a Senate at odds with each other in the event of a close election.

 After Marini was given the task to try to form a new government, two politicians (Bruno Tabacci and Mario Baccini) splintered from the Union of Christian and Centre Democrats (UDC) to form The Rose for Italy, while two leading members of the Forza Italia faction Liberal Popular Union (Ferdinando Adornato and Angelo Sanza) switched parties and joined the UDC.
 On 4 February 2008, the Liberal Populars (an UDC faction that favoured a merged with Forza Italia) seceded from UDC, and merged with Silvio Berlusconi's The People of Freedom later the same year.

 On 4 February 2008, Marini acknowledged that he had not found a majority willing to back a government led by him, and resigned his mandate, mainly due to opposition from the centre-right coalition parties Forza Italia and National Alliance, which, according to polls, were likely to win if a snap election was held, and as such wanted one to be called On 6 February 2008, Napolitano dissolved Parliament and called for fresh elections.
 The 2008 Italian general election was held on 13–14 April, together with the administrative elections.
 The elections resulted in a decisive victory for Berlusconi's centre-right coalition.

+In 2014, Silvio Berlusconi was found guilty of corrupting senator Sergio de Gregorio, with Valter Lavitola acting as intermediary, to induce him to switch from the government to the opposition.
+The conviction was upheld in 2017.